 Her most important role was as the goddess of the inundation (yearly flooding of the Nile).
 According to myth, on the “Night of the Teardrop” Isis would shed a single tear, which was caught by Satet and poured into the Nile, causing the inundation.
 As a result, she (like Isis) was linked to Sothis, the personification of the star Sept (Sirius A, the “Dog Star”) which rose in the sky just before the arrival of the inundation every year.

-She was worshiped through the Aswan area (particularly on Setet Island) and throught Upper Egypt.
+She was worshiped through the Aswan area (particularly on Setet Island) and throughout Upper Egypt.
 However, items found in Saqqara suggest she was popular in Lower Egypt even in ancient times.
-She remained popular throught Egyptian history and her temple in Abu (Elephantine) was one of the principal shrines in Egypt.
+She remained popular throughout Egyptian history and her temple in Abu (Elephantine) was one of the principal shrines in Egypt.

 She is depicted as a woman wearing the Hedjet (White Crown) of Upper Egypt decorated with either ostrich plumes (the Atef crown), or gazelle or antelope horns.
 Due to her link with Sothis and the inundation, she was sometimes depicted wearing a star on her head and carrying water jars.
 Occasionally, she carries a bow and arrows, but usually this is replaced by a sceptre and an ankh (symbolising life).